 Secure your CPU Cooler

-Most CPU coolers are extremely heavy.
-This is to help keep fan noise down by introducing plenty of cooling surface area, reducing the need for extreme fan speeds under most conditions.
+Most CPU coolers are heavy.
+This is to help keep fan noise down by introducing plenty of cooling surface area, reducing the need for higher fan speeds under most conditions.

 With this comes a risk when wanting to transport your PC in a car.

-The other thing to be acutely aware of, are the mounting screws or nuts.
+The other thing to be acutely aware of is the mounting screws or nuts.
 Make sure they don’t unscrew or become unsecured during travel.